Young Professionals: Establish Healthy Investing Habits

 Integras Analysis

-Our conversations determined that she was living within her means, needed a cash “safety net” (for unexpected car repairs or job search) and besides retirement hopes one day to start a family and own a home.
+Our conversations determined that she was living within her means, but she needed a cash safety net (for unexpected events such as car repairs or job loss).
+She hopes one day to start a family and own a home.
+She contributes to her 401(k) but was unsure if she was contributing enough.

 Recommendations

-• Allocate her remaining cash into two strategic accounts.
-First, a moderate account seeking 4% to 5% returns for goals in the next 3-5 years.
-Then, a growth account seeking appreciation over the 5-10 years it might be before settling down
+• Allocate her remaining excess cash into two strategic accounts.
+First, a moderate account seeking 4% to 5% returns for goals in the next 3-5 years, such as purchasing a home.
+Then, a growth account seeking appreciation for longer-term goals before retirement age.

 Results